 The ultimate roasted broccoli recipe, featuring golden Parmesan cheese and tangy balsamic vinegar!
 Make this easy broccoli side dish for your next dinner and everyone will love it.
 Recipe yields 4 generous side servings.

-Make it dairy free/vegan: Simply omit the Parmesan.
+Make it dairy free/vegan: Simply omit the Parmesan, or sprinkle on vegan Parmesan after baking.

 *Parmesan note: Most Parmesans are not technically vegetarian (they contain animal rennet), but Whole Foods 365 and BelGioioso brands offer vegetarian Parmesan cheese.